Factors that could make a case more complex include:

 Where there is no Inheritance Tax payable:

-Where the estate is a simple one and this allows us to us a Form IHT 205 based on the value of the estate and assets comprised in the estate our fee will be from £1,200 (inclusive of VAT).
+Where the estate is a simple one and this allows us to report to the Probate Registry directly regarding inheritance tax our fees will be from £1,250 (exclusive of VAT).

-Where a Form IHT 205 is required with an IHT 217 (Transferable Nil Rate Band Claim from a former spouse or civil partner) our fee will be from £1,980 (inclusive of VAT).
+Where we can report directly to the Probate Registry regarding inheritance tax but have to claim the Transferable Nil Rate Band Claim from a former spouse or civil partner our fees will be from £1,980 (exclusive of VAT).

-Where a full Inheritance Tax return is required using form IHT 400 and accompanying schedules our fee will be from £2,400 (inclusive of VAT).
+Where a full Inheritance Tax return is required using form IHT 400 and accompanying schedules but no inheritance tax is payable our fees will be from £2,400 (exclusive of VAT).

 Where there is Inheritance Tax payable:

-Where a full Inheritance Tax return is required using form IHT 400 and accompanying schedules our fee will be from £3,900 (inclusive of VAT).
+Where a full Inheritance Tax return is required using form IHT 400 and accompanying schedules and inheritance tax is payable our fee will be from £3,900 (exclusive of VAT).

 It is necessary to pay Court fees when applying for a Grant of Probate.